pkelly03/pkelly03.github.io/_posts/2014-08-11-reactive-design-patterns--chapter-1-digest.md

 	  	val response3 = getVal3()
 	  	def compose(response1, response2, response3)
       ```
   This way is blocking.
-Think of it as the last sub task that comes back dispatches the event.
+  A better way would be when the last service completes its job it organises dispatching the event.Think of it as the last sub task that comes back dispatches the event.
   Better way is through ```CompletableFuture``` or the scala way as below:

 	    val fa: Future[ReplyA] = taskA()